scuzzydude/asimov/asimov.md

 A failure of the American Revolution, and all the revolutions that followed, was that we said to the king, "*We don't need you*," but "*We still need your gold*."
 And that is why we, as a nation, could rectify slavery, genocide, economic imperialism, and decade after decade of bloody industrial savagery with the idealism of liberty and freedom.
 All men are created equal, but from the day he is born, we value a man's worth by the king's gold.
 We might have hacked the actual gold out of the algorithm, but it is still the king's gold be it fiat or crypto.

 Hindsight is not perfect vision.
 I am not trying to fault the founders.
 I can't fathom how my folks survived childhood in Texas without air-conditioning, much less what a bunch of farmers and merchants in colonial American had to deal with.
 I feel an opportunity was missed that was right there before their eyes.
-The very first amendment to our Bill of Rights says what we value is freedom of speech.[^108] This has been interpreted from the beginning as freedom of expression, which is certainly what genius and vanity is all about.
+The very first amendment to our Bill of Rights says what we value is freedom of speech.[^109] This has been interpreted from the beginning as freedom of expression, which is what genius and vanity is all about.
 We as a people, demand this of our government, meaning we value it, and King George did not.
 Yet the founders choose to continue to trade and collect taxes using the king's gold.

 I believe mankind can learn to survive without greed.